 Emmanuel is powered by 100% Wind Sourced Electricity

 Since before 2009, Emmanuel has been purchasing renewable energy to help offset the carbon footprint of our church community.
 Emmanuel began by purchasing landfill gas and then in 2009, purchased 100% wind sourced energy through Clean Currents, a local energy supplier.
 In 2011-2012, Emmanuel joined the Non-Profit Energy Alliance to access lower electricity rates through the collective purchasing power of the alliance.
-In 2013 and again in 2015, Emmanuel partnered with Groundswell, a local non-profit, and joined the Groundswell Community Power Purchase group to access discounted rates for 100% wind sourced electricity.
+Emmanuel has since partnered with Groundswell, a local non-profit and Interfaith Power and Light – DMV chapter to access discounted rates for 100% wind sourced electricity.
 We not only saved money but we are helping to protect the environment and build a greener economy by supporting clean sources of energy.

 Check out the feature article by Groundswell on the Green Team at Emmanuel.